zodac/folding-stats/README.md

     $ docker exec -it backend bash
     [root@backend-dev:/var/backend/logs#

-We can now edit the _logback.xml_ configuration for our logging.
+We can now edit the _/var/backend/logs/logback.xml_ configuration for our logging.
 We can change the log level printed to the server.log and console by updating this line:

     <root level="INFO">